 They say that the kitchen is the heart of the home.
 We are spending more time than ever in our kitchens.
 We don’t just cook there now — we socialise and catch up with loved ones over drinks and food.
 For this reason, we need more space.
 And more of us want to separate laundry from cooking.

-Add an extension to your kitchen to create a larger dining or communal area, can add value to your home.
-If you have the budget to add a utility room as well, you can increase the market value of your home by up to 15 per cent.
+Add an extension to your kitchen to create a more extensive dining or communal area, which can add value to your home.
+If you have the budget to add a utility room, you can increase the market value of your home by up to 15 per cent.

 A converted loft

 Converting your loft is a cost-effective way to add more living space to your home.
-And the more space there is, the more valuable your property is.
-A properly extended loft with stairs, doors, windows and utilities is usually expensive.
+And the more room there is, the more valuable your property is.
+An adequately extended loft with stairs, doors, windows and utilities is usually expensive.
 But it’s a lot cheaper than converting a basement or building an extension.
 Turn your loft into two extra bedrooms with en-suite facilities, and you stand to increase the value of your home by up to 15 per cent.

-Exactly the same goes for a garage.
-In fact, converting most garages is cheaper, as this space often already has power and a water supply.
+Precisely the same goes for a garage.
+Converting most garages is cheaper, as this space often already has power and a water supply.

 You don’t always have to invest in significant improvements to increase the value of your home.
-Just by getting planning permission for major extensions and improvements, you can make your property a lot more attractive to buyers.
+Just by getting planning permission for substantial extensions and enhancements, you can make your property a lot more attractive to buyers.
 If all the legal permissions are in place, you can expect the value of your home to increase by up to 10 per cent.

 Adding a conservatory is a cost-effective way to increase the value of your home.
-A conservatory that extends into your back garden can increase the value of your property by up to five per cent.
-But put a real roof on it, and the value of your home can increase by up to 10 per cent if the new space is large enough.
+For example, a conservatory extending into your back garden can increase the value of your property by up to five per cent.
+But put an actual roof on it, and the value of your home can increase by up to 10 per cent if the new space is large enough.

 A new bathroom